-The Lobelia cardinalis next to the porch were looking really good.
-The one in the back grew a little slower, though.
-Something was a little weird, though…
+The Lobelia cardinalis next to the porch were looking really good but the one in the back grew a little slower.
+Something was a little weird…

 Expecting red flowers and getting pink was a little disappointing.
 I am not into pink even though it seems I have my fair share.
 Some plants I like only come in pink so I have no choice.
 The tag just said “Lobelia cardinalis” and didn’t say anything about the color.
 I guess I really never paid much attention to the fact that Lobelia comes in more colors than just red.
 They can be red, pink, purple, or white.

 The last one to flower was bright purple which was better than pink…